Osman's Dream: Story

 Osman saw himself and his host reposing near each other.

 From the bosom of Edebali rose the full moon and inclining towards the bosom of Osman it sank upon it, and was lost to sight.

 After that a goodly tree sprang forth, which grew in beauty and in strength, ever greater and greater.

 Still did the embracing verdure of its boughs and branches cast an ampler and an ampler shade, until they canopied the extreme horizon of the three parts of the world.
 Under the tree stood four mountains, which he knew to be Caucasus, Atlas, Taurus, and Haemus.

 These mountains were the four columns that seemed to support the dome of the foliage of the sacred tree with which the earth was now centered.

 From the roots of the tree gushed forth four rivers, the Tigris, the Euphrates, the Danube, and the Nile.

 Tall ships and barks innumerable were on the waters.

 The fields were heavy with harvest.

 The mountain sides were clothed with forests.

 Thence in exulting and fertilizing abundance sprang fountains and rivulets that gurgled through thickets of the cypress and the rose.

 In the valleys glittered stately cities, with domes and cupolas, with pyramids and obelisks, with minarets and towers.

 The Crescent shone on their summits: from their galleries sounded the Muezzin’s call to prayer.

 That sound was mingled with the sweet voices of a thousand nightingales, and with the prattling of countless parrots of every hue.

 Every kind of singing bird was there.

 The winged multitude warbled and flitted around beneath the fresh living roof of the interlacing branches of the all-overarching tree; and every leaf of that tree was in shape like unto a scimitar.

 Suddenly there arose a mighty wind, and turned the points of the sword-leaves towards the various cities of the world, but especially towards Constantinople.

 That city, placed at the junction of two seas and two continents, seemed like a diamond set between two sapphires and two emeralds, to form the most precious stone in a ring of universal empire.

 Osman thought that he was in the act of placing that visional ring on his finger, when he awoke.

 Interpretation and criticism

 Most of the translation in this text is based on History of Ottoman Turks (1878), which was also based on Von Hammer's research.
 The text is modernized and has some missing sections.

 Scholars agree that the story was not contemporary to Osman and Edebali's daughter and that it was created in a later period.
 However, it is known that Sheikh Edebali was indeed a historical figure and that Osman really married his daughter, Rabia Bala.

 In popular culture

-This dream was also shown in the Turkish TV series, Kurulus: Osman.
+This dream was also shown in the Turkish TV series, Kuruluş: Osman.